 The Akershus Royal Banquet Hall is a must for all little kids who love princesses.
 It is the ultimate character dining for families in Epcot.
 (For a list of all character dining experiences in Disney World, visit our Disney World Guide for Beginners.)

 Akershus Royal Banquet Hall is in the Norway pavilion.
-It is decorated like a medieval castle, and families will be greeted by several of the Dinsey princesses from Belle, to Jasmine – Snow White, Sleeping Beauty, Pocahontas, Mulan, Cinderella, Ariel, Alice, or Mary Poppins.
+It is decorated like a medieval castle, and families will be greeted by several of the Disney princesses from Belle, to Jasmine – Snow White, Sleeping Beauty, Pocahontas, Mulan, Cinderella, Ariel, Alice, or Mary Poppins.

 The meal at Akershus Royal Banquet Hall is family style, with a fixed menu.
 They serve traditional Norwegian meatballs, grilled salmon with herb butter, Norwegian chicken and dumplings, and desert is Chocolate Roulade with Lingonberry cream.
 Mac and cheese is also served for the kids.